BunnyTeja/Text-To-Classification-Mapper/README.md

-## Text to Classsification Mapper -   Mapper
+## Text to Classification Mapper -   Mapper
-     - Tool that display the code and description from the ACM and JEL tree based on the text we enter.
+     A tool that displays the code and description from the ACM and JEL tree based on the text we enter.